roa-2016/toolkit/toolkit.md

 'cmd + shft + d'

 ## Clean up node_modules folders
 A few weeks ago I discovered over 6Gb worth of node modules on my computer.
 These folders build up, and you forget about them.
 You can git rid of them all one command line action.
-First navigate to your workspace/ directory, where you keep all you projects.
-The: `find . -name "node_modules" -exec rm -rf "{}" \;` will recursively search and delete files and fodlers called 'node_modules'.
-Use with caution.
+First navigate to your workspace/ directory, where you keep all your projects.
+The command: `$ find . -name "node_modules" -exec rm -rf "{}" \;` will recursively search and delete files and fodlers called 'node_modules'.